- Location: Idaho

 Step 2: Start Practicing

-Since June 30, 2007 all SIP-holders must obtain no less than six months of supervised driving time.
+All SIP-holders must obtain no less than six months of supervised driving time.
 They must also have 50 hours of supervised driving time, 10 of which were during the night.

 Step 3: Pass Your Tests

-After six months of driving practice, it's time to take the written knowledge and road skills tests.
+After 6 months of driving practice, it's time to take the written knowledge and road skills tests.
 Make an appointment with a skills tester.
 The written knowledge test costs $3 and the road skills test costs $15.

 If you fail your tests, you can take them again after three days.
 You'll have to pay the test fees again.